-In this scenario, it would not be necessary to sell assets, although, on the assumption that market conditions would also be simultaneously negative and based on the assumptions of the Armageddon Stress Test on 31 December 2012 (a fall of 50% in the Dax Index and of 33% in the SPX Index, see management report) the Group estimates a potential loss of 53,287,040 Euros.
+In this scenario, it would not be necessary to sell assets, although, on the assumption that market conditions would also be simultaneously negative and based on stress assumptions (a drop of 30% in the stock market and a 100 b.p. blow to the interest rate curve) the Group estimates a potential loss of 27,413,488 Euros.